harshvardhaniimi/personal-website/content/blog/_index.md

 sidebar:
   title: Blizzard of Random Thoughts
   description: |
-    I usually pen down my thoughts here.
+    I usually pen down my thoughts here drawing heavily from anecdotes and personal experiences.
 You would also find some posts on working with R.

   author: "Harshvardhan"